MyNameIsAres/CustomEnchants/README.md

 # Custom Enchants plugin

-Creating my own custom enchantments for Minecraft.
+This plugin is a project to experiment with custom enchantments in Minecraft.
+This project inspired a new feature in the open-source Foundation library.

-Utalizing the Foundation library: https://github.com/kangarko/Foundation
+Link to the Foundation library: https://github.com/kangarko/Foundation